gutsy-robot/create_path_planner/Readme.md

 To run this package:

 First open the create sim in Matlab.
 You should also have the obstacle file you want to use in the same directory as the path_planner.m file.
-The obstacle contains coordinated of static obstacle corners in the world.
+The obstacle contains coordinates of static obstacle corners in the world.
 You can specify the file that you want to use in the path_planner.m code.

 Now, load the path_planner.m file.
 The goal coordinates by default are (10, 10) but can be changed if required.
 Please note the start_point is (0,0) and goal is (10, 10).